 con: half of proposed PQ cryptosystems have been mathematically broken; for example, SIKE was publicly broken after SIKEp434 was applied to tens of millions of user connections (statement)

-con: more PQ implementations have been broken (statement)
+con: more PQ implementations have been broken (statement) (statement) (statement)

 pro: "we will end up with secure implementations" of PQ (statement)